shadmanshaikh/imagesearch/README.md

-# python_apps
+# Image Search
-Python Desktop Application Which do Efficient Image Search using Google Query Search Technique.
+Python Desktop Application Which does Efficient Image Search using Google Query Search Technique.